mohnen/pyinvokedepends/.github/README.md

 The values of the parameters `on` and `creates` are lists of [`globs`](https://docs.python.org/3/library/glob.html).
 At lease one the files matching (one of) the `on` globs must exist.
 The task is executed
 + if no file exists which matches (any of) the `creates` globs, or
 + one of the files matching the `on` globs is newer than at least one file of the `creates` globs.

+It does not automatically add `pre` or `post` steps to the task based on the dependencies.